-Autism Spectrum Disorders (ASD) are a lifelong developmental condition which affect approximately 1 in 100 children.
-The common areas of difficulty for children with ASD include areas of communication, socialisation, restricted or repetitive behaviours, interests or activities and sensory sensitivities.
+Autism Spectrum Disorders (ASD) are a lifelong developmental condition which affects approximately 1 in 100 children.
+The common areas of difficulty for children with ASD include communication, socialisation, restricted or repetitive behaviours, interests or activities, and sensory sensitivities.
 The severity and extent to which a child’s daily functioning may be affected can range from mild to severe.
-The current diagnosis of ASD can include what was previously known as autistic disorder, Asperger’s disorder, or Pervasive Developmental Disorder- Not otherwise specified.
+The current diagnosis of ASD as specified by the DSM-V, includes what was previously known as Autistic Disorder, Asperger’s Disorder, or Pervasive Developmental Disorder – not otherwise specified.

 The assessment and diagnosis of Autism Spectrum Disorder can be beneficial in:

-- Assisting in better understanding your child: A diagnosis can assist children and parents to learn more about their child’s unique profile of impairment and understand why they may not be meeting developmental milestones or exhibiting unusual behaviour, interests or experiencing abnormal social/ communication difficulties.
+- A better understanding of your child: A diagnosis can assist children and parents to learn more about their child’s unique profile of impairment and understand why they may not be meeting developmental milestones or exhibiting unusual behaviours, repetitive interests or experiencing abnormal social/ communication difficulties

-- Accessing additional assistance and funding:- Once a child is formally diagnosed with ASD, parents can apply for access to government funding entitlements and community services (e.g. Medicare, Centrelink’s Carer’s Allowance or the ‘Helping Children with Autism’ Program).
-Additionally diagnosis can assist with applying for school-based funding for special support teachers in the classroom.
+- Accessing additional assistance and funding: Once a child is formally diagnosed with ASD, parents can apply for access to government funding entitlements and community services (e.g. Medicare, Centrelink Carer’s Allowance, the ‘Helping Children with Autism’ Program or the NDIS).
+Additionally, diagnosis can assist with applying for school-based funding for special support teachers in the classroom.

-Current research suggests that the earlier a child is accurately diagnosed with Autism Spectrum Disorder and starts effective tailored support programs and interventions, the better the developmental outcomes for the child.
+Current research suggests that the earlier a child is accurately diagnosed with ASD and starts effective tailored support programs and interventions, the better the developmental outcomes for the child.

 The diagnosis of ASD requires a comprehensive assessment process and involves gathering information from a range of sources.
-The aim is to gather insight into a child’s areas of strength and weakness – in particular around social interactions, communication skills along with the presentation of any atypical behaviours or interests.
+The aim is to gather insight into a child’s areas of strengths and weaknesses – in particular around their social interactions, communication skills and demonstration of any atypical behaviours or interests.

-Typically this information can be obtained by administering a standardised assessment tool, coupled with a developmental history interview with parents, meeting and observing the child in their home and/or school environment or teacher consults.
+Typically this information can be obtained by administering standardised assessment tools, coupled with a developmental history interview with parents, observing the child in their home and/or school environment and/or a teacher phone consult.
 Whilst ASD is typically diagnosed in early childhood, the assessment process can be undertaken at any age.
-Our psychologists are specifically trained in assessing individuals with Autism Spectrum Disorder and are qualified to make a diagnosis.
+Our psychologists are specifically trained in assessing individuals with ASD and are qualified to make a diagnosis.